Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Women Men

-The growth of the mammary glands due to the increase in lobules and ducts.
+Growth of the mammary glands due to enlargement of the lobules and ducts.

 Production of colostrum and milk